SenayYakut/Guess/README.md

 # Guess

-Guess is a Game created using HTML5, CSS3, JavaScript.
+Guess is a game created using HTML5 form validations, CSS3, JavaScript.

 ## Installation